mahdiz/go-learn/README.md

 ```

 ### Polymorphism
 Polymorphism in Go is limited and can only be achieved through interfaces.
-Method `Run()` in the following code has polymorphic behavior:
+Method `Run()` in the following code has a polymorphic behavior:

 ```go
 type ClientProtocol struct {